Simon-0711/ta_lyrics_sentiment_classification/README.md

 #### Future planning
-TODO: How many % are included ?
-Reference to the analysis section Add section to readme of data analysis on lastfm labels

-As you can see in our data analysis, we found that xxx % of the songs in the kaggle dataset are contained in the last.fm dataset.
-Furthermore, yyy % of the songs are tagged with labels, which we can interpreate as moods.
-This percentage can be even expanded further to zzz % by modifying the keywords for the moods.
+As you can see in our data analysis, we found that ~94 % of the songs in the kaggle dataset are contained in the last.fm dataset.
+Furthermore, ~ 14,91 % of the songs are tagged with labels, which we can interpreate as moods.
+This percentage can be even expanded further to 24,9 % by modifying the keywords for the moods.
-This presents us a solid base of training data.
+This may not seem like much, however, since our overall database is shy of 200.00 songs, this presents us a solid base of training data.
 Hence we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
+For the complete analysis on the distributions, please referre to our data analysis.

-Preprocessing for ML model:
+Following a short depiction of our aimed preprocessing steps for our ML model:
 - Tokenization
 - Stop word removal (English language)
 - Punctuation removal